-The Witcher 3: Wild Hunt Review
+The Witcher 3: Wild Hunt Review for Xbox One

-The Witcher 3: Wild Hunt Box Art
+The Witcher 3: Wild Hunt Review for Xbox One

 The Way We Were Is How We Will Be

 Do you ever start playing a game and right before you start, you wonder just how the next three to five minutes are going to play out?
 There’s excitement, dismay, fear, fandom, rage, and numerous other emotions that play in you head in the one second before you start.
-We've all felt it before playing certain games, or perhaps even reading a game review.
-I definitely had those feelings right before starting The Witcher 3: Wild Hunt.
+We’ve all felt it before playing certain games, or perhaps even reading a game review.
+I definitely had those feelings right before starting The Witcher 3: Wild Hunt .

 My lack of experience with the series, the fact there is literally nothing engaging to play right now, and the amount of hype surrounding this title all rolled together in that one second before playing (ok, more than a few seconds due to load times).
 So to say The Witcher 3 had a lot riding on its shoulders before I even started the game.
 The real point isn't the obvious one that this is a huge game, it's that The Witcher 3 delivers in a way I was not expecting, and after years of doing this, I still find these pleasant surprises the best part of the work I do.